 The Board understands that, if there are more cutblocks than can be logged in the period of the plan, it is impossible to know exactly which cutblocks are planned for harvesting during the period.
 The Board also understands that the licensee may gain cutblock protection for more cutblocks than can be logged in the period of the plan.
 An excessive number of approved category A cutblocks could lead to a restriction of future options for management of other forest resources.
 However, the Board interprets this section to mean that the licensee must show an inventory of roads and cutblocks it can harvest in the period of the plan.
-There is no restriction on including more cutblocks than can be logged in the licensee intends to log in the period of the plan.
+There is no restriction on including more cutblocks than can be logged in the period of the plan.
+Therefore, that inventory may contain more cutblocks than the licensee intends to log in the period of the plan.